Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 * Hydroponics Bay: 7 food from 10
 * Hyper Relays: AI weight 3 from 5 (reduce AI spamming)
 * Resource Silo: Energy cost removed, mineral cost 100 from 200 and max resource capacity +10,000 from +5,000
-* Max Resource Capacity: All starting resources max capacity reduced by 50%
 * Corvettes: Ship speed 170 from 160, evasion 62 from 60
 * Shields: Increased health by 10%
 * Communal: -13% housing from -10%